 From the perspective of income tax, determining the taxability status of a person in India is very important.
-If a person is a resident of India, he has to pay taxes to the IT Department and if not, then he is not liable to pay any taxes to the aforesaid authority.
 So to calculate tax as per Income Tax ACT India, you have to determine your residential status.
 In order to determine a resident’s status in India, the Income Tax Department of India has prescribed certain guidelines which easily allow us to determine whether a person is a resident of India or not.
 Let us take a look at those guidelines.

 Resident in India

 The status of residents in India is mainly determined by the number of days they stay in India.
 If a person satisfies any of the given conditions, then the person is said to be a resident of India.

 Condition A– The person is in India for 182 days or more during the previous year or